SD Card Checker Logo SD Card Checker

 What SD Card Do I Need for Nintendo Switch Lite?

-The Nintendo Switch Lite requires a microSD, microSDHC, microSDXC card with Class 10 / U1 speed rating for reliable performance.
+The Nintendo Switch Lite requires a microSD, microSDHC, microSDXC card with Class 10 / UHS-I speed rating for reliable performance.
 We recommend 256GB capacity as the sweet spot balancing storage capacity with affordability.
 The device supports up to 2TB (theoretical), though most users find 256GB sufficient for daily use.
 Always choose from trusted brands like SanDisk, Lexar, or Kingston to ensure consistent performance and avoid data loss.

 What storage capacity should I get for Nintendo Switch Lite?